 One of the things to remember if you’re making the decision to respond to hate with love is that it’s not a popular choice.
 Yes, people share those quotes by Martin Luther King and Gandhi and Jesus all the time.
 But imitating that kind of radical love is a lot more difficult than sharing their quotes on social media.
 Not everyone will understand your desire to love people who hate.
 Some people, meaning well, will try to encourage you to fight fire with fire, or to “give them a taste of their own medicine”.
 It’s important not to be swayed by that.
 You’ll need to get support from like-minded people who understand why you want to respond to hate with love, and who respect and support your efforts to do so.
 When things seem difficult or overwhelming, go to these people for support.
-That could mean talking to a leader at your faith community, getting advice from a friend or family member whose loving and forgiving nature you admire, or talking to a HopeCoach who is trained to offer guidance on how to love your enemies in a healthy way.
+That could mean talking to a leader at your faith community, getting advice from a friend or family member who's loving and forgiving nature you admire, or talking to a HopeCoach who is trained to offer guidance on how to love your enemies in a healthy way.
 Whatever you decide, know you are not alone in this journey.
 There are many people working to respond to hate with love.
 And every act of love you attempt will make an impact, even if you can’t see it right away.

 Are you struggling with the conflict that is going on in the world?
 Are you confused about how to respond?
 Discover the most important question to ask yourself first.

 About the Author: Brooks Gibbs is a school psychologist who has spent 20 years helping students of all ages manage their emotions and solve their social problems.
 His online training videos have been translated into 20 languages and amassed more than 250 million views.